leonardo-tx/Byces.Calculator/README.md

 ## Feedback and Bugs

-If you find any bugs or have any suggestions, feel free to send them :D !
+If you find any bugs or have any suggestions, feel free to send them!